evkx/evkx.github.io/content/models/ford/explorer/explorer_extended_range_awd/_index.md

 ---
 title: Ford Explorer Extended Range AWD
 linktitle: "Explorer Extended Range AWD"
-description: "Ford Explorer Extended Range AWD is an all-electric SUV with a WLTP range of up to 566 km (352 miles).
+description: "Ford Explorer Extended Range AWD is an all-electric crossover with a WLTP range of up to 566 km (352 miles).
 EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true